 - You are now logged in as root

 - Once you login you will most likely want to edit or copy files on the system.
 To do that you must first set the root filesystem (/) to read/write using the following command.

 Step 2 - Obtaining the game codeOn the Force 2011 the main game code is actually hidden with another binary.
 When the system starts, it launches /usr/local/bin/start.
 This code is just a wrapper program that contains and extracts the actual game binary. start extracts the real game binary from itself via /proc/self/exe, then it performs some decoding and finally writes the new program to disk as /tmp/dstart and launches the new binary.
 The details of the decoding are described here, however as you will see you do not actually need to understand how to decode the binary to retrieve the game code.

 While the designers of this code jump through a few hoops to try to hide the actual game binary, it is trivial to bypass all their work.
 Simply lauch /usr/local/bin/start and then copy out the decoded file from /tmp/dstart.
-To do this you must do one of the following steps.
+To do this you must do the following steps.

 - Patch out the code in /usr/local/bin/start that deletes /tmp/dstart

 - this can be accomplished by overwriting 5 bytes of code with 0x90's at virtual memory address 0x8048b7d which is located at offset 0xb7d in the binary /usr/local/bin/start.

 Here a command that will perform the patch